Easter Hot Cross Buns

 Knead with your hands or a dough hook until soft and elastic, 5-7 minutes.
 Shape into a ball and place in a greased bowl.
 Cover with plastic wrap and allow to rise until double, about one hour.

-To make the egg wash, in a small bowl, whisk together the egg and water.
+To make the egg wash, in a small bowl, whisk together the remaining egg white and water.
 Brush the tops of the rolls with the beaten egg.

-Bake in preheated oven for 25-27 minutes.
+Bake in preheated oven for 25-27 minutes until golden brown on top.
 Allow to cool on a wire rack.

 To make the glaze, in a small bowl, whisk together the powdered sugar, whole milk, vanilla extract, and lemon zest until smooth.